mattermost/docs/source/developer/fx-guidelines.rst

 Organization: Reduce Obvious Steps
 ----------------------------------

-If the action users need to perform is obvious, we should make concious decisions to reduce some of the steps involved in that process.
+If the action users need to perform is obvious, we should make conscious decisions to reduce some of the steps involved in that process.

     **Example 1:**
         Clicking on the search icon on mobile should focus the search bar when it slides in.